 Vehicle Management Flight

-The Vehicle Management Flight consists of eight different sections manned by 26 military and 12 civilian members.
-Together, they maintain 406 vehicles and equipment worth 80 million dollars.
-The vehicles and equipment range from General Purpose and Specialized Vehicles, Firetrucks, Forklifts, 60K Loaders, Aircraft Tow Tractors, and Refuelers.
-In addition to managing the 97 AMW vehicle fleet, Vehicle Management is responsible for three firetrucks at the Clinton Sherman Auxiliary Airfield located at Burns Flat.
-The ingenuity and tenacity of the Vehicle Management Flight ensures the Altus AFB training mission maintains a constant, ready state in support of the C-17, KC-135, and the new KC-46.
+The Vehicle Management Flight consists of eight different sections manned by 28 military and 14 civilian members.
+Together, they maintain the 97 AMWs 382 vehicles and equipment worth 77 million dollars.
+The bases fleet ranges from General Purpose and Specialized Vehicles, Firetrucks, Forklifts, 25K & 60K Loaders, Aircraft Tow Tractors, and Refuelers.
+In addition to managing the base vehicle fleet, Vehicle Management is responsible for three firetrucks at the Clinton Sherman Auxiliary Airfield located at Burns Flat.
+The ingenuity and tenacity of the Vehicle Management Flight ensures the Altus AFB training mission maintains a constant, ready state in support of the C-17, KC-135, and KC-46 aircraft.

 97th Communications Squadron